 Batger & Co employed 400 people (250 men, 100 women and 50 boys) by 1881.
 The company was one of the largest manufacturers of jam and confectionery in London.

 14 tons of rotten fruit were seized from the Broad Street factory by the local health authority in 1895.

 Frederick Machin died in 1902 with an estate valued at £59,887.
 Control of the firm passed to his son, Stanley Machin (1861 – 1939).

-Batger & Co was acquired by Crosse & Blackwell in 1920 for £522,902.
+Batger & Co was acquired by Crosse & Blackwell for £522,902 in 1920.
 Batger retained its old management, and was the sole profitable Crosse & Blackwell subsidiary in 1923.
 However Crosse & Blackwell directors discovered that a confectionery firm lacked synergies with a company largely concerned with preserves.

 Crosse & Blackwell divested Batger & Co Ltd as a private company under the sole control of Stanley Machin and Joseph Hetherington (1873 – 1937), who had both been associated with the firm for over forty years, in 1926.

 There was a strike at the Broad Street factory in 1926.
 The striking employees were all dismissed.

 Stanley Machin died in 1939.
 An obituary hailed him as one of the “leaders of commercial life in the City of London”.